milkeybabes/65816_zx0/README.md

 ## ⚙️ Integration

-### 1. Include the source, you can remove/modify the macros to suit your system, left here to keep the source readable
+### 1. Include the source; you can remove/modify the macros to suit your system.
+Left here to keep the source readable
-##  2. We decompress to RAM UNPACK_BUFFER, the source data normally ROM can also be RAM is desired.
-Source data doesn't transverse banks.
+##  2. We decompress to RAM UNPACK_BUFFER; the source data, normally in ROM, can also be in RAM if desired.
+Source data doesn't traverse banks.
 ```asm

 .include "65815_zc0_unpacker.asm"